French, Belgian bonds underperform as SNB drops euro/franc cap

 ECB," said Daniel Lenz, a strategist at DZ Bank.

-bps, off a seven-year low of 18 bps.
-The French yield gap over
+off a seven-year low of 18 bps.
+The French yield gap over Bunds

 Nordea strategists said the SNB move provided a trigger for